wilmandj/therastream/README.md

 - **Therapist Assistant**: Engage in therapeutic conversations with an AI therapist, with options to save, load, and reset interactions.
 - **Therapy Author**: Create book content or related material through conversations with an AI therapy author.
 - **Analyze Drawing**: Upload and analyze drawings, providing psychological insights based on the provided captions.
+- **Create Drawing**: A new feature allowing users to create and analyze drawings as part of therapeutic exploration.

 ## Getting Started